recipevalue.com

 Prepare the Broth

-In a small bowl, mix together the chicken broth, caraway seeds, and bay leaf.
+Mix the chicken broth, caraway seeds, and bay leaf in a small bowl.
 Pour this mixture over the ingredients in the crockpot.
 The broth adds moisture and flavor to the dish, while the caraway seeds and bay leaf infuse the meal with aromatic spices.

 Season